 Notably high in Vitamin C, Vitamin B1, Vitamin B2, Vitamin B3, Vitamin B5, and Vitamin B6, as well as magnesium, phosphorus, and potassium, they’re an excellent addition to most diets.
 Here’s a complete view of the nutrition data of long beans.

-Soups and stews: Take the average minestrone or vegetable soup in a more exciting direction by replacing bland green beans with cut long beans.
+Soups and stews: Take the average minestrone or vegetable soup in a more exciting direction by replacing regular green beans with cut long beans.
 They’ll stay crisper and won’t become mushy as quickly, as an added textural benefit.
+Try swapping long beans into Potato Soup with Red Beans, Green Beans & Fresh Herbs, for example.

-Steamed or boiled: If you want to keep things simple but take the edge off the more assertive, negative flavors, gently cook cut long beans in or above lightly simmering water for about 5 minutes.
-Once cooled, you can serve them like crudité with hummus, guacamole, or dairy-free ranch dip.
+Steamed or parboiled: If you want to keep things simple but take the edge off the more assertive flavor, gently cook cut long beans in or above lightly simmering water for about 5 minutes.
+Rinse under cool running water, then drain well.
+They can then be served like crudité with hummus, guacamole, or dairy-free ranch dip.

 Noodle dishes: Perfectly shaped for tangling around strands of chewy noodles, swapping in long beans for green beans is a great way to increase the nutrition and complexity of the dish.
 Consider doing so with this simple Seitan Pad Thai.

 Salads: In Thai salads, long beans are finely chopped and then bruised with a mortar and pestle, which helps tenderize them and helps harmonize all the flavors in the dish.
-For a more modern approach, you could also place beans in a zip-top bag and gently crush them with a rolling pin.
 A prime example: Thai Long Bean Salad.

 Preserved and pickled: For a more flavorful way to prolong the life of your legumes, treat them like any good southerner and add them to a glass jar of hot brine!
 You can use any formula you prefer, treating them like cucumber spears and processing them in a hot water bath for a shelf-stable seal.
 If you like this idea, Pickled Chinese Long Beans is the recipe for you.